 really can't take much credit for this...genetics and 4 months at Miners

-Kennels in Sheridan, IL actually did the trick.
+Sheridan, IL actually did the trick.
 The Miners, Nancy and

 John, really like him.
 He is a high energy dog that is tough to keep up